Green Auditing - How can Auditors Significantly Reduce their Impact on the Environment?

 The other day, a leading auditor remarked that he had halved his carbon footprint during the Covid-19 pandemic, and was still getting effective audits.

-The number of kilometres he had driven of the year reduced by half, from 100,000 to 50,000, because of the lockdowns.
+The number of kilometres he had driven for the year reduced by half, from 100,000 to 50,000, because of the lockdowns.

 In general, the worldwide shortage of qualified auditors means that they are often required to fly from one country to another.
 Or, as is the case in Australia, from one state to another.
 With flights sometimes taking over five hours, the carbon expense can be considerable.